DeWalt FlexVolt 60V Max Circular Saw Review

 Tracking

-Even though the weight is really on the material, the handle position helps balance the saw well and cut lighter than its 11.5-pound weight (with 9.0Ah battery).
+Even though the weight is really on the material, the handle position helps balance the saw well and cut lighter than its 11.5-pound weight (with a 9.0Ah battery).

 Additional Features